The Proteomics Shared Resource offers several different services to labs, both at OHSU and around the world.

-- Scaffold provides a basic spectra image, and is used to validate conventional PTMs found via our Comet/PAW pipeline.
+- Proteome Discoverer provides a basic spectra image, and is used to validate conventional PTMs found via our Comet/PAW pipeline.

 - Byonic has a wildcard search for looking for unspecified modifications in a mass range as well as functions for searching for glycosylation.
 We use it in instances where an exact mass of a modification is unknown, if a peptide is expected to be heavily modified, and for many other unconventional modifications.